 Chit Chat with the Royals

-Before you join anyone in the royal family, practice your small talk.
+Before you join anyone in the royal family, practice conversation etiquette and dream up a few easy subjects.
 Include some basic conversation starters as well as a few answers to simple questions about the weather and other harmless subjects.
 Don’t get into anything that is controversial, such as your views on politics, religion, or other topics that can start a debate.

 The Queen rarely voices her opinion, but if she does, keep the conversation to yourself.
 It’s bad form to squeal on the Queen of England.